 Mold can trigger a huge asthma attack.
 If you see mold, immediately remove it with soap and water.
 To reduce the chance of getting mold, always use the exhaust fan when taking a shower and cooking.
 If you have damp or wet items in your house, make sure that they dry within two days to prevent mold growth.

-If you or anyone else in your house smokes, it’s time to quit.
+If you or anyone else in your house smokes, it’s time to quit or at least change it for an e-liquid vaporizer.
 Not only will you benefit from multiple health improvements by quitting smoking cigarettes, but others around you will benefit as well.
 Smoke can trigger asthma, whether it’s a cigarette, cigar, or a pipe.
 Try to avoid smoke in public, and never smoke or allow anyone with you to smoke around the family member that suffers from asthma.
+If you are trying to quit smoking with vaping, cleaning your vape tank every so often may be a good idea.

 Lock Up Cleaning Products